 ALTERNATIVE EMBELLISHMENTS: SAMPLING PROCESS

-A range of alternative forms of embellishment were explored, including experiments with materials varying from glass yarn, to wild rubber and sustainable sequins, in combination with the creation of novel material manipulation techniques.
+A range of embellishment techniques were explored, including tufting, weaving floats, hand embroidery, beadwork, and gathering and layering with materials varying from glass yarn, to sinamay and sustainable sequins.